-Popular uses include making home or business improvements, covering unexpected expenses, taking advantage of sales to buy in bulk, consolidating debt (for example, by using the lower interest rate on your loan to pay off other forms of debt with higher interest rates), and funding much-needed holidays and vacations.
+Popular uses include making home or business improvements, covering unexpected expenses, taking advantage of sales to buy in bulk, consolidating debt, and funding much-needed holidays and vacations.

 Just be sure that you have the means to pay back the loan, and you’re free to do as you wish from there.

 If you got your loan with the help of a cosigner, that person will likely be responsible for repaying your debt.

 If you didn’t, it’s not like you’ll get away with not repaying your loan without penalty:

 The lending institution may send a collection agency after you, or take you to court and get a judge to garnish your wages until you’re paid up.

 The ramifications of not repaying your loan are huge, and your credit score will take a major hit if you default.